Our highest priority is the safety of our workforce and the communities where we operate.

 - enable additional quality field time to engage our workforce

-Safety management systems are governed by the Our Requirements for Health, Safety, Environment and Climate Change and Community (HSEC) standards and the BHP Risk Framework.
+Safety management systems are governed by the Our Requirements for Health, Safety, Environment and Community standards and BHP’s Risk Framework.
 At a minimum, our operated assets and functions must meet the Our Requirements standards (where applicable) and assess and implement further controls in accordance with their local risk profiles, standards and regulatory requirements.
 The Our Requirements for Safety standard requires the implementation of controls to manage identified risks using the hierarchy of control (elimination, substitution, separation, engineering, administrative, personal protective equipment) in:

 - design and construction of new operated assets, facilities and equipment